Non Alcoholic Drinks at Bar

 Fancy Iced Tea

 Don't limit yourself to just Arnold Palmer when switching to alcohol-free drinks at the bar.
-Iced tea is quite popular among people, but when at a bar you fancy your iced tea by asking the bartender to add some syrups and mixers.
+Iced tea is quite popular among people, but when at a bar, you fancy your iced tea by asking the bartender to add some syrups and mixers.

 Virgin Bloody Mary